CofC Stages to Open Season with Men on Boats, a True(ish) History Comedy

-Discounted season ticket packages are available for all eight CofC Stages productions.
-Individual tickets for Men on Boats are $25 for adults; $20 for seniors (60+), military/veteran, and youth under 18; and $12 for CofC students, faculty, and staff.
+Individual tickets are $25 for adults; $20 for seniors (60+), military/veteran, and youth under 18; and $12 for CofC students, faculty, and staff.
 Individual ticket prices for other shows in the CofC Stages season vary by show.
-Purchase season packages or individual tickets online at go.cofc.edu/cofcstages or contact the George Street Box Office by emailing gsbo@cofc.edu or calling (843) 953-4726.
+Purchase tickets online at go.cofc.edu/cofcstages or contact the George Street Box Office by emailing gsbo@cofc.edu or calling (843) 953-4726.

 2023-2024 CofC Stages Season